-Methods and Meaning in Literature
+Methods and Meaning in English

 This course is an examination of language and its role in exploring and describing the human experience.
 The course emphasizes a thorough study of grammar, from parts of speech, clauses and phrases, on into sentence and paragraph design.
 In-class writing workshops allow students to post their own writing for group evaluation and editing.
-Central to the course is a tour of literature, drama, and poetry, both as vehicles for exploring our world and as models of artistic excellence.
+Central to the course is a tour of novels and short stories, drama, and poetry, both as vehicles for exploring our world and as models of artistic excellence.

-Literary Themes and Analytical Writing
+Literary Themes and Analytical Writing (Regular and Honors)

 Advanced Composition and World Literature

-AP English Language and Composition
+A.P.
+English Language and Composition